tkaagent/agentic-ai-workshop/uc5-j2/README.md

 claude@R5>
 ```

-After the AI agent pushes the configuration, you can see the change being applied:
+When rendering the template, the AI agent pushes the piece of config generated, and you can see the change being applied:

 ```
 claude@R5> show configuration | compare rollback 1